is-already-taken/jenkins-shuggest/readme.md

 ## How to install

-After installing the required plugins add the following lines to the "Footer HTML" textarea on the System configuration page:
+First, install the required plugins.
+Then put the shuggest.js and .css into your userContent directory add the following lines to the "Footer HTML" textarea on the System configuration page:

 ```
 <link rel="stylesheet" type="text/css" href="/userContent/shuggest.css" />